luthfihm/elementary-os-freya-uefi/installing-elementary-os-freya.md

     1. `sudo <path_to_rEFInd>/install.sh --alldrivers`

 ## Manipulating the EFI loader
-*Note: Your computer manufactuere has probably "hard-coded" the EFI loader that will be used during boot.
+*Note: Your computer manufacturer has probably "hard-coded" the EFI loader that will be used during boot.
 So you might need to do a little playing, but on my Dell XPS15, the default is Microsoft.*

 1. After installing rEFInd you will have folder called refind in /boot/efi